armilleiwilliam/eu-automation/README.md

 - for testing on Laravel I have used “sqlite” and database “:memory:” (see phpunit.xml), so, there is no need to set any
   physical database because it uses the memory of your machine.
 But in order to have it working you need to have php-sqlite3 installed, if you don’t have it run “sudo apt-get install php-sqlite3”, you might need to enable it on your php.ini.
-Otherwise create a database for testing and add it to phpunit.xml file replacing ":memory:" line, then comment the DB_CONNECTION “sqlite” line.
+Otherwise, create a database for testing and add it to phpunit.xml file replacing ":memory:" line, then comment the DB_CONNECTION “sqlite” line.
 - considering I have used Laravel backend mainly for login and registering the tests are based only on these two procedures
 - just run "pnp artisan test"
-- for lack of time I could not set a testing code for React
+- for lack of time I could not set a testing code for React part